attilaolah/ao.shorturl/README.txt

 For example, `ao.shorturl.appengine` implements a Datastore backand for Google / Typhoon App Engine.
-If installed as a Django application, `ao.shorturl` also provides a template tag for easily displaying short urls for any object that supports short URLs.
+If installed as a Django application, `ao.shorturl` also provides a template tag for easily displaying short URLs for any object that supports them.

 TODO
 ====